raghavian/sustainable_ai/references/references.md

 - Koomey, Jonathan G., Stephen Berard, Marla Sanchez, and Henry Wong.
 “Implications of Historical Trends in the Electrical Efficiency of Computing.” *IEEE Annals of the History of Computing* 33, no. 3 (2011): 46–54. https://doi.org/10.1109/MAHC.2010.28

 - Landauer, Rolf.
-“Irreversibility and Heat Generation in the Computing Process.” *IBM Journal of Research and Development* 5, no. 3 (1961): 183–191. https://doi.org/10.1147/rd.5.3.183
+“Irreversibility and Heat Generation in the Computing Process.” *IBM Journal of Research and Development* 5, no. 3 (1961): 183–191. https://doi.org/10.1147/rd.53.0183

-- Selvan, Raghavendra, Julian Schön, and Erik B. Dam.
-“Operating Critical Machine Learning Models in Resource Constrained Regimes.”
-In *Artificial Intelligence and Computer Vision*, Lecture Notes in Computer Science, 433–445.
-Cham: Springer, 2024. https://doi.org/10.1007/978-3-031-47425-5_29

 - Landry, C., A. Jensen, A. O. Osherov, and A. L. McPartlin.
 “The Role of Artificial Intelligence in Radiotherapy Clinical Practice.”
 2023.